Harsayazheni/DBMS-Expt04/README.md

 # DBMS-Expt04

 ## Aim
-To develop an application with SQL and programming language using database connectivity.
+To study and implement aggregate functions, group by and having clause with suitable examples.

 ## Theory
 An aggregate function is a function that performs a calculation on a set of values, and returns a single value.